Should VCs be investing in beauty brands?

 In the last two years, Unilever acquired Carver Korea for $2.7 billion.
 Estee Lauder purchased Too Faced Cosmetics for $1.45 billion.
 CVC Capital Brands bought PDC Brands for $1.43 billion.
 L’Oreal purchased a trio of skincare brands for $1.3 billion, and also IT Cosmetics for $1.2 billion.
 E.l.f.
 Beauty did an IPO.

 Venture capitalists didn’t invest in any of these beauty businesses.
-They also skipped Urban Decay, Living Proof, Tarte, Bluemercury, Hourglass, Becca Cosmetics, DevaCurl, Paula’s Choice, ESPA — all beauty brands that have recently sold for hundreds of millions.
+They also skipped Urban Decay, Tarte, Bluemercury, Hourglass, Becca Cosmetics, DevaCurl, Paula’s Choice, ESPA — all beauty brands that have recently sold for hundreds of millions.

 They’re not technology companies.
 But neither are shoes, glasses, athletic wear, razors, mattresses or the other consumer investments that VCs have been making in recent years.
 It’s partly because everything now has an online distribution platform.